n0nuser/n0nuser.github.io/content/posts/emailserver/index.md

 You'll need to have installed Apache2 for Roundcube to work, and have enabled the "rewrite" module: `sudo a2enmod rewrite`.

-In order for us to access the mail interface we will have to make a symbolic link from the original Roundcube directory to the web page.
+To access the mail interface, we will have to make a symbolic link from the original Roundcube directory to the web page.

 ```bash
 sudo ln -s /usr/share/roundcube/ /var/www/html/webmail